adrianmontez/offense-vs-pitching-mlb/README.md

   •	Robustness checks using alternative performance metrics (OPS+, ERA−)

- All coefficients are interpreted as conditional associations, not causal effects.
+  •	All coefficients are interpreted as conditional associations, not causal effects.

-Limitations
+**Limitations**

   •	Observational data does not support causal claims